Swirrl/rdf-validator/docs/DEFINING_TEST_SUITES.md

 # Defining test suites

 A test suite defines a group of tests to be run.
-A test suite can be created from a single test file or a directory containing test files as shown in the examples above.
+You can call a the validator with a single file or a directory of files.
 A test suite can also be defined within an EDN file that lists the tests it contains.
 The minimal form of this EDN file is:

 ```clojure
 {